-Tollerton pupil premium strategy statement for 2023/24
+Tollerton pupil premium strategy statement for 2024/25

-This statement details our school's use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium for the 2024 to 2025 academic year) funding to help improve the attainment of our disadvantaged pupils.
+It also reviews the data for PP children for 2023-2024.